 We start your treatment plan with five acupuncture sessions to gauge how quickly you respond to treatment and to ensure you are a good candidate for acupuncture.
 During your fourth treatment, we will create a custom treatment schedule made to address your specific needs and goals.
 Typically acupuncture treatments are given once or twice a week for 1-4 months.
 If the condition is acute and painful, treatments may be given 2-3 times per week until the condition starts to come under control.
 The exact duration of treatment depends on the condition, your basic level of health, and how well you respond to acupuncture.
 Herbs are often prescribed to be taken in between treatments to address internal medical conditions and may be used on their own.

 Some patients will feel “back to normal” after their first treatment.
 This is especially true of more acute or recent injuries, such as minor sprains, strains, or pains.
 While that’s great news, experience has taught us that instantaneous relief may not always last.

 Since we don’t want you to conclude that, “acupuncture doesn’t work,” we recommend you come in for a follow-up visit, even if you don’t think you need it.
 Our job is to help create a lasting change in your body, and this can take a number of sessions.
 We recommend you keep track of when your symptoms reappeared, and together we create a treatment schedule that builds on successful acupuncture sessions.

 Most insurance companies cover acupuncture.
-We are an out-of-network insurance provider and are happy to provide you with a detailed statement that you can submit to your insurance company for reimbursement.
+We are in-network and accept United Health Care and VA (TriWest).
+Otherwise we are an out-of-network insurance provider and are happy to provide you with a detailed statement that you can submit to your insurance company for reimbursement.

 Please check with your insurance provider for more information regarding your plan benefits.